meonkeys/lfnw2016-cli-talk/slides.md

-## Let's talk about "mind-blowing"
+## "Mind-blowing"

-SpeakerNote: Words from my talk title.
-I hope your mind is blown, but--just between you and me--if you leave here today with one new little helpful/fun/inspiring tidbit that improves your command-line experience, I'll have achieved my goal.
+SpeakerNote: I was really excited when I wrote my talk title.
+I do hope your mind is blown, but my real goal is that you leave here today with one new little helpful/fun/inspiring tidbit that improves your command-line experience.